jessica-mitchell/RSE_summer_school_documentation/source/tutorial-driven-development_example.rst

 4. Once we have a decent tutorial laid out, we can then go through each of the steps and see how we can implement them in the code.

-   Step 1 and Step 2 is something our tool can already do, so code does not need to change.
+   Step 1 and Step 2 are steps our tool can already do, so the code does not need to change.

    Next we take a look at Step 3 importing "y"

    We start to evaluate how we will write code to accomplish this task.
    We determine that code for this step will require 3 functions:

    -  Fetch the model
    -  Move the model to the right location
    -  Convert model to the correct format